2010 Carolina Panthers season: Week 11: vs. Baltimore Ravens

 Hoping to break their losing streak the Panthers played on home ground for an inter-conference duel with the Ravens.
-In the first quarter the Panthers trailed early with QB Joe Flacco getting a 56-yard TD pass to WR T. J. Houshmandzadeh.
+In the first quarter the Panthers trailed early with quarterback Joe Flacco getting a 56-yard touchdown pass to wide receiver T. J. Houshmandzadeh.
 This was followed by kicker Billy Cundiff nailing a 22-yard field goal.
-The Panthers replied with kicker John Kasay making a 45-yard field goal, but they struggled further with RB Ray Rice getting a 1-yard TD run.
-Followed in the third quarter by Cundiff hitting a 33-yard field goal.
+The Panthers replied with kicker John Kasay making a 45-yard field goal, but they struggled further with running back Ray Rice getting a 1-yard touchdown run, followed by Cundiff hitting a 33-yard field goal in the third quarter.
 The Panthers tried to cut the lead when Kasay made a 40-yard field goal.
-This was followed by QB Brian St. Pierre completing an 88-yard TD pass to WR David Gettis.
+This was followed by quarterback Brian St. Pierre completing an 88-yard touchdown pass to wide receiver David Gettis.
 The Ravens answered back with Cundiff hitting a 49-yard field goal.
 The Panthers had further problems with both St. Pierre's passes intercepted by Ed Reed (who later threw a lateral to Dawan Landry), and Ray Lewis, in which both of them were returned for a touchdown 23 and 24 yards respectively.

 With the loss, Carolina fell to 1–9, and was officially eliminated from playoff contention.
-Additionally, wins from the rest of their division rivals mathematically ensured that Carolina will be locked in a season-ending 4th-place finish in the NFC South division.
+Additionally, wins from the rest of their division rivals mathematically ensured that Carolina would be locked in a season-ending 4th-place finish in the NFC South division.

 Week 12: at Cleveland Browns

 The Panthers' eleventh game was an interconference duel with the Browns at Cleveland Browns Stadium.
-In the first quarter the Panthers took the lead as RB Mike Goodson got a 26-yard TD run.
-They trailed after RB Peyton Hillis got a 9, 5 and then a 6-yard TD run in the second quarter.
+In the first quarter the Panthers took the lead as running back Mike Goodson got a 26-yard touchdown run.
+They trailed after running back Peyton Hillis got a 9, 5 and then a 6-yard touchdown run in the second quarter.
 The lead was narrowed when kicker John Kasay made field goals from 43 and 42 yards.
-This was followed by CB Captain Munnerlyn returning an interception 37 yards for a touchdown.
+This was followed by cornerback Captain Munnerlyn returning an interception 37 yards for a touchdown.
 The Panthers got the lead when Kasay hit a 43-yard field goal.
 They slightly trailed after kicker Phil Dawson hit a 41-yard field goal.
 The Panthers' hopes for a win got denied as Kasay missed a 42-yard field goal with the time expiring.

 With the close loss, the Panthers fell to 1–10.

 Week 13: at Seattle Seahawks

 The Panthers' twelfth game was an NFC duel with the Seahawks at Qwest Field.
-They took the early lead after RB Mike Goodson got a 6-yard TD run.
-Followed by RB Jonathan Stewart getting a 3-yard TD run.
-They failed to maintain this lead after kicker Olindo Mare made a 24-yard field goal, followed by Marshawn Lynch getting a 1-yard TD run, then with MLB Lofa Tatupu returning an interception 26 yards for a touchdown.
-This was followed by Lynch getting a 1 and a 22-yard TD run.
+They took the early lead after running back Mike Goodson got a 6-yard touchdown run, followed by running back Jonathan Stewart getting a 3-yard touchdown run.
+They failed to maintain this lead after kicker Olindo Mare made a 24-yard field goal, followed by Marshawn Lynch getting a 1-yard touchdown run, then with middle linebacker Lofa Tatupu returning an interception 26 yards for a touchdown.
+This was followed by Lynch getting a 1 and a 22-yard touchdown run.

 With the loss, the Panthers fell to 1–11.